weshatheleopard/bktools/doc/floppy_disks.md

 For dloppy disks, the special hardware - [KryoFlux](https://www.kryoflux.com/) is used that scans the floppy disks and saves the exact timings between individual fluxes.

-## Reading the RAW file obtained from KtyoFlux software
+## Reading the RAW file obtained from KryoFlux software

 First, the file in KryoFlux's proprietary format is translated into a simple file containing numeric lengths of time between individial fluxes